ekulxam/rods_from_god/README.md

 This project adds miscellaneous superweapons for modfest.

 ## Lore
-In ancient times did fall the Rods from sky
+In ancient times did fall the Rods from sky</br>
-Their impacts toppled peaks and shattered stone
+Their impacts toppled peaks and shattered stone</br>
-They came from restless lords in heavens' high
+They came from restless lords in heavens' high</br>
-To end an Age in flame and splintered bone
+To end an Age in flame and splintered bone</br>

-When weary gods grew old, ready for rest
+When weary gods grew old, ready for rest</br>
-They sought an heir to take their golden crown
+They sought an heir to take their golden crown</br>
-Through frost and fire the heir was put to test
+Through frost and fire the heir was put to test</br>
-Until, at last, a successor was found
+Until, at last, a successor was found</br>

-As for the artifacts they owned and used
+As for the artifacts they owned and used</br>
-Left in the sands of time to gather dust
+Left in the sands of time to gather dust</br>
-Fell to the world in meteors they fused
+Fell to the world in meteors they fused</br>
-Buried in geodes deep within the crust
+Buried in geodes deep within the crust</br>

-Powers trapped in the ne'er-ending void
+Powers trapped in the ne'er-ending void</br>
-Ensnared within the worlds of the cuboid
+Ensnared within the worlds of the cuboid</br>

 ## Items / Blocks / Entities / Effects
 1. Aiming Device and Tungsten Rods - The aiming device is an item that "aims" the Tungsten Rods.
 Right-click on a block to summon a landing marker, which tells players where the rod will land.
 The rod will hit the ground shortly after and explode.
 Explosion power (damage and knockback), an inverse damage factor, creating fire, cooldown, and maximum explosions are all configurable via item components on the aiming device or directly through NBT for the rod.